ericmotleybytes/auxilium/doc/include/auxenv-description.md

 login initialization scripts.
 Auxenv is also very useful to anyone who needs to switch back and forth between different versions of a programming language, enhancing or replacing the Linux "scl" utility.

+auxenv is part of the auxilium installation package.